IBM/rpg-genai-data/docs/pages/task/explain_ compilable_source.md

 ### api_output
 The `api_output` part provides a high-level summary of the program's purpose and behavior, detailing the parameters passed to and from the program, expected inputs and outputs, dependencies, side effects or limitations, and optional usage examples.

-1. `Purpose`: Provide a short insight into the purpose of the code for the program or procedure.
+1. `Purpose`: Provide a short insight into the purpose of the code for the program.
 This should focus on the business logic or functional role of the code.

-2. `Inputs`: Provide all input parameters or external inputs used by the program or procedure.
+2. `Inputs`: Provide all input parameters or external inputs used by the program.
 Keep it short and make sure to list the field names, if any.
 This section can be divided into subsections
   - `Entry parameters`: Entry parameters.
 Mention the length if it is referring to a keyword.
-  - `Input files`: List the files that are input for the program or procedure.
+  - `Input files`: List the files that are input for the program.
   - `Input procedures`: Mention any procedures that are called within the program.

-3. `Outputs`: Provide all the return values and output fields such as display fields, host variables, and overall outputs of the procedure execution.
+3. `Outputs`: Provide all the return values and output fields such as display fields, host variables, and overall outputs of the program execution.
 Make sure to list the field names, if any.
 This section can also be divided into subsections
-  - `Return values`: Describe the return values from the procedure, including data types and meanings.
+  - `Return values`: Describe the return values from the program, including data types and meanings.
-  - `Output fields`: List the fields that are output from the program or procedure.
+  - `Output fields`: List the fields that are output from the program.
-  - `Output files`: List the files that are output for the program or procedure.
+  - `Output files`: List the files that are output for the program.

 4. `Dependencies`: This section outlines all components that the program depends on in order to compile and run successfully.
 Dependencies include physical and logical files used for data access, copybooks, external procedures for business logic, and display files for user interface interactions.

-5. `Side Effects`: Mention any side effects of the code.
+5. `Side Effects`: Mention any indirect or non-obvious effects such as data area updates, logs, or changes to global state.
-  - Example: This includes any global variables whose values are changed within the procedure.
-  - Example: Mention any side effects related to error handling

-6. `Limitations`: Note any constraints or limitations of the code.
+  - Example: Programs might update data areas, which can affect other programs or procedures that rely on the same data areas

+6. `Limitations & Assumptions`: Mention any assumptions the code makes, or scenarios where it may fail or behave incorrectly.
   - Example: The load all subfile can load only up to 9999 records.
-  - Example: The caller cannot update records it is only input.
-This means the procedure or program is designed to read data but not modify it.

 7. `Outcomes`: List possible major outcomes or scenarios resulting from the code execution.
-This section can include an optional usage example to illustrate the expected outcome.
+This section can include an optional `usage example` to illustrate the expected outcome.

 `api_output.md` has the content for `program.pgm.rpgle`: